jetbrains-academy/Coroutines-and-channels/Coroutines/Testing/task.md

 You can check the current virtual time using the `currentTime` property of `TestScope`.

-The actual running time in this example is several milliseconds, whereas virtual time equals the delay argument, which is 1000 milliseconds.
+The actual running time in this example is several milliseconds, whereas the virtual time equals the delay argument, which is 1000 milliseconds.

-To get the full effect of "virtual" `delay` in child coroutines, start all of the child coroutines with `TestDispatcher`.
+To get the full effect of the "virtual" `delay` in child coroutines, start all of the child coroutines with `TestDispatcher`.
 Otherwise, it won't work.
-This dispatcher is automatically inherited from the other `TestScope`, unless you provide a different dispatcher:
+This dispatcher is automatically inherited from the other `TestScope` unless you provide a different dispatcher:

 ```kotlin
 @Test